 Rust, a blazing fast and memory-efficient language, made its first appearance about ten years ago.
-Rust has gained a lot of momentum recently with the popularity of WebAssembly, a language that allows languages like C++, C, and Rust to run in web browsers.
-This enables developers to build highly performant applications and provide web apps with native functionalities that are not available on the web platform.
+Rust has gained a lot of momentum with the popularity of WebAssembly, a language that allows languages like C++, C, and Rust to run in web browsers.
+Using Rust and WebAssembly, developers can build highly performant applications and give web apps native functionalities not available on the web platform.

 In this tutorial, you will learn how to deploy a Rust application to a hosting platform.
 You will then automate its deployment by building a continuous deployment pipeline.
 The pipeline will make sure changes to the app are deployed once it is pushed to your remote repository.